Instructions for Authors

 Conflicts of Interest; authors must indicate whether or not they have a financial relationship with the organization that sponsored the research.
 This note should be added in a separate section before the reference list.
 If no conflict exists, authors should state: The authors declare that they have no conflict of interest.

-The Progress in Medical Sciences accepts manuscripts electronically through http://www.promedsci.org/manuscript or as a email attachment to firstname.lastname@example.org
+Manuscript Submission and Preparation The Progress in Medical Sciences accepts manuscripts electronically through https://www.promedsci.org/manuscript or as a email attachment to firstname.lastname@example.org

 Title Page: the title page should include a concise and informative name for the article accompanied by a short title to used as running head, full name(s) and affiliations of all author(s) and standard mailing plus e-mail addresses, telephone and fax numbers of the corresponding author(s).